-An agreed analgesia protocol incorporating provisions for older patients - including indications for neuraxial blocks, regional blocks (paravertebral or serratus blocks) and opioid analgesia must be available from presentation and diagnosis.
+An agreed analgesia protocol for older patients including indications for neuraxial, regional and opioid analgesia must be available from presentation and diagnosis.
 This may be a network guideline or local trauma unit guideline, as appropriate.
-It is acknowledged that a higher proportion of elderly trauma patients will have contraindications to thoracic epidural placement.

 Hospitals should ensure that adequate facilities and expertise are available 24/7 onsite to provide rapid and effective analgesia (including management of thoracic epidural) to maximise early treatment benefit and minimise the requirement for transfer between centres.
 This should also include the local expertise to manage simple pneumothorax and haemothorax.
-Incentive spirometry should be used with co-operative patients, although probably there is no reduction in mortality or pneumonia compared with standard chest physiotherapy but it may reduce pain scores and identify patients at risk of deterioration (16).
-Positive-airway devices can be considered (either high flow nasal cannulae or CPAP) although the evidence in the over 70 age group is limited (17).